- Hits: 1490 1490

 Max remained the intelligence within each cell, master of its vast complexity.
 But the leading edge of the process of evolution would migrate to creatures made up of many cells, vehicles for a more advanced network of intelligences.

 There are three kinds of evolution.
-One is the evolution of one species into another, which turns out to be nothing more than intelligent agents of evolution simply bringing to mind one species’ characteristics, re-thinking them, and storing them back into chromosomes as altered genes, genes coding for a variation on the original species or even a new species.
-Second there’s how the agents of evolution themselves evolve over time.
-Finally there's change in the physical substrate that provides the process of evolution with new realms of mind to colonize.
+One is the evolution of one species into another, which I conceive of as nothing more than intelligent agents of evolution simply bringing to mind one species’ characteristics, re-thinking them, and storing them back into chromosomes as altered genes, genes coding for a variation on the original species or even a new species.
+Second there’s how the agents of evolution themselves evolve over time as they forge new engines of evolution and new mental powers for themselves.
+Finally there's change in the physical substrate of life that provides the process of evolution with new realms of mind to colonize.
 That’s responsible for the deepest groundswells in evolution, allowing agents of evolution to imagine and sketch out the chemistry for entirely new kinds of creatures.
 Such changes mark the boundaries between Stages One, Two, Three and Four.

 In Stage Two evolution’s substrate was the free flow of genetic information horizontally from one microbe to another.
 Stage Three opens with genetic information being limited to flowing vertically down the generations within channels carved by sex preferences.
 Along with sex went a new chemistry of cell division that gave agents of evolution more control, during meiosis, over how characteristics of creatures paired up together.
 Within each channel an agent could devise new engines of evolution that it could communicate to agents in other channels.
 So a similar organ could evolve within widely separated channels, like the eyes of mammals and mollusks, and creatures in one channel could pre-adapt to environments already populated by creatures from other channels.